chrysanthusobinna/django-hotel/README.md

 source: [amiresponsive](https://ui.dev/amiresponsive?url=https://santhus-hotel-d0ffe8e23f1e.herokuapp.com)

+---

+## Project Overview

+This is a full-stack hotel booking web application developed with Django.
+It enables customers to explore available rooms based on categories, make bookings, and complete payments seamlessly.
+Each customer has access to a personal dashboard to view upcoming reservations, booking history, and manage their profile.
+The admin interface provides tools for managing room categories, handling bookings, and updating customer reservations.
+The system is designed to offer a smooth and efficient booking experience for both customers and administrators.

 ## UX

 The design of the hotel booking system focuses on creating a luxurious and user-friendly experience.
 The interface is clean, modern, and intuitive, making it easy for users to browse rooms, make bookings, and manage their reservations.